GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_cosmology.rst

 -------------------------------------

-Generating power spectra requires the installation of the Python wrapper of `CAMB <https://camb.info/>`_ or `Class <http://class-code.net/>`_ , unless the Eisenstein-Hu formula is used (for which the function :func:`~src.cosmology.cosmo.EisensteinHu_Pk` is provided).
+Generating power spectra requires the installation of the Python wrapper of `CAMB <https://camb.info/>`_ or `Class <http://class-code.net/>`_ , unless the Eisenstein-Hu formula is used (for which the function :func:`colibri.cosmology.cosmo.EisensteinHu_Pk` is provided).

 Generating linear matter power spectra is as easy as typing